Revolt of the Admirals: Command changes

 The Truman administration won the conflict with the Navy, and civilian control over the military was reaffirmed.
 Military budgets following the hearings prioritized the development of Air Force heavy bomber designs.
 These were deployed across the country and at dozens of overseas bases.
 Frank Pace, who as Director of the Bureau of the Budget had been a driving force behind defense cuts, was appointed Secretary of the Army, and Leon Keyserling, a Keynesian economist, replaced Edwin Nourse as the chairman of the Council of Economic Advisers when the latter quit over the administration's failure to cut spending.

-Johnson authorised the modernisation of two Essex-class aircraft carriers, increasing the Navy's projected aircraft carrier strength in fiscal year 1951 to seven, but a committee he established to look for further economies suggested another $929 million in cuts to the fiscal year 1950 budget, mainly at the expense of the Army and Navy budgets, which were cut by another $357 million and $376 million respectively.
+Johnson authorized the modernisation of two Essex-class aircraft carriers, increasing the Navy's projected aircraft carrier strength in fiscal year 1951 to seven, but a committee he established to look for further economies suggested another $929 million in cuts to the fiscal year 1950 budget, mainly at the expense of the Army and Navy budgets, which were cut by another $357 million and $376 million respectively.
 While most of Johnson's cuts came at the expense of the Navy, it was the Army that was affected the most.
 After a year with Johnson at the helm, the Army had lost 100,000 men and only one of its ten divisions was at full strength.
 Truman still talked about cutting the defense budget to $9 billion.
-Unwilling to support further cuts, Symington submitted his resignation in April 1950.
+Unwilling to support further cuts that now targeted the tactical arm of the Air Force, Symington submitted his resignation in April 1950.

+Korean War

 On 25 June 1950, the Korean War broke out and the administration was forced to confront the crisis with the forces it had on hand.
 The Truman administration immediately decided not to use the nuclear arsenal, and sought to check the North Korean advance with conventional forces.
 The war discredited the proponents of austerity and vindicated the hawks that had called for increased defense spending.
-As an initial response, Truman called for a naval blockade of North Korea, and was shocked to learn that such a blockade could only be imposed "on paper", since the Navy no longer had the warships with which to carry out his request.
-Faced with public criticism of his handling of the Korean War, which opened with a series of setbacks and defeats, and wishing to deflect blame from the peacetime defense economy measures he had espoused, Truman decided to ask for Johnson's resignation on 19 September 1950.
-Truman decided he needed a Secretary of Defense that had the confidence of all three services, preferably one with significant military experience, and nominated George Marshall.
-Matthews resigned on 31 July 1951, and became the United States Ambassador to Ireland.
+As an initial response, Truman called for a naval blockade of North Korea, and was shocked to learn that such a blockade could only be imposed "on paper" since, as a result of the budget and force structure cuts he had imposed on the Navy via Johnson and Matthews, the Navy no longer had the warships with which to carry out his request.

+Faced with public criticism of his handling of the Korean War, which opened with a series of setbacks and defeats, and wishing to deflect blame from the peacetime defense economy measures he had previously espoused, Truman decided to ask for Johnson's resignation as Secretary of Defense on 19 September 1950.
+Truman decided he needed a Secretary of Defense that had the confidence of all three services, preferably one with significant military experience, and nominated retired General of the Army George C. Marshall.
+Matthews resigned as Secretary of the Navy on 31 July 1951 and became the United States Ambassador to Ireland.